 TCP "thinks" in bytes.
-A stream starts with byte 1.
+A stream starts its byte sequence with a random value isn.
 Every segment is given an identifier that is equal to the byte number (in the stream) of its first byte.
 Hence, the first segment is 1 + isn (to be explained).